salesforce/Providence/README.md

     source venv/bin/activate
     pip install -r requirements.txt

 For OSX users, you may have issues installing the cryptography dependency.
-If the above steps fail due to cryptography module, update your pip to the latest version in virtualenv
+If the above steps fail due to the cryptography module, update your pip to the latest version in virtualenv

     pip -V
     pip 7.1.2 from /Users/joe_smith/Desktop/Providence/venv/lib/python2.7/site-packages (python 2.7)